 - Emergency and rescue operations – for example, around wildfires or hurricanes

 In addition, drone pilots are generally prohibited from flying in the controlled airspace surrounding airports.
 However, drone pilots can request nearly instant airspace authorizations through the FAA’s Low Altitude Authorization and Notification Capability (LAANC).
-For more information on this capability, which is built into Skyward’s drone airspace intelligence map, visit Accessing LAANC with Skyward.
+For more information on this capability, which is built into Skyward’s drone airspace intelligence map, read our article on Accessing LAANC with Skyward.

 It is critical for drone pilots to understand where and when they are allowed to fly.
 Flying illegally can result in civil penalties or even criminal sanctions, including six-figure fines and prison sentences up to three years.